panzi/SocialSharePrivacy/README.md

 **NOTE:** When passing service options via `data-*` attributes all option values (except the common service options) are treated as strings.
-If you need to pass values of other types (numbers, booleans, lists or functions) you need to use the JavaScript object syntax.
+If you need to pass values of other types (numbers, booleans, arrays or functions) you need to use the JavaScript object syntax.

 ### Global Options